danudenny/tms_api/README.md

 ### Build Project

 #### Staging/Development
-Verify .env.staging file, make sure the configurations match the exact requirements for staging mode (e.g: endpoint url, etc), and then start build the APK:
+Verify your config files, make sure the configurations match the exact requirements for staging mode (e.g: endpoint url, etc), and then start build the APK:
 ```bash
 npm run build
 ```